Men’s Events

-- Essentials of Faith (Launch Room) ~ Every Wednesday at 6:30pm
+- Men's Study: Life of Joseph (Launch Room) ~ Every Wednesday at 6:30pm

 - Men's Breakfast (Gym) ~ Third Saturday of the month at 8am